 The word “flood” comes from the Old English word “flod.”
 Hundreds of myths exist about floods with claims that either a deity or deities would destroy civilization with a flood.
 Yet, one of the most interesting floods proved not to be a myth and did not happen with water.
 Rather the flood consisted of beer and became known as the London Beer Flood.

 The London Beer Flood occurred in the parish of St. Giles, London, England, at the Meux and Company Brewery.
 The brewery was located in central London on Tottenham Court Road.
 It sat in the middle of a squalid and tightly packed area of poor houses and tenements, known as the rookery.
 Established in the mid-1760s under the name of Horseshoe Brewery, the brewery passed through several owners, but, eventually, in 1809, Henry Meux and his partners acquired it under the name of Henry Meux and Company.
 Continue reading →

 Accidents were common events in 1843.
 Besides carriage accidents, drownings, and frequent fires, people experienced other types of Victorian accidents that ranged from property damage to death.
 Among the unfortunate accidents that occurred in 1843 are the following: First, a story about a snake; second, a thunder and lightning storm; third, the unfortunate collapse of an embankment; fourth, a railway accident; and, fifth, the sad tale of two inquisitive children and a distillery.
 Continue reading →

 In 1838, an inquest was held in the parish of St. Botolph’s, Aldgate.
-The inquest was held because of a horrible accident.
-The accident involved 53-year-old Thomas Oakes, a gravedigger, and a 20-year-old passerby, who was also a fish dealer and the father of two children, named Edward Luddett.
+It was held because of a horrible accident that involved 53-year-old Thomas Oakes, a gravedigger, and a 20-year-old passerby, who was also a fish dealer and the father of two children, named Edward Luddett.